 Do not overthink it.
 Do not wait for the perfect tool or the perfect process.
 Just try one thing on one workflow and see what happens.

 And if you'd rather not guess which one to pick — or you want someone to look at your actual workflows before you spend a month on the wrong project — that's exactly the kind of thing I help small business owners with.
-A 30-minute call is usually enough to identify the right starting point and the two or three projects that should follow it.
+A 15-minute workflow review is usually enough to identify the right starting point and the two or three projects that should follow it.

-You can read the AI roadmap post for how to sequence projects over time, see how I work with small businesses, or book a free strategy call if you'd like a second opinion on your specific situation.
+You can read the AI roadmap post for how to sequence projects over time, see how a consultant helps compress the trial-and-error phase, review how I work with small businesses, or book a free 15-minute workflow review if you'd like a second opinion on your specific situation.